All Episodes

 It's just going to collapse the system on its own weight.

-Then you have to that the idea is not that this is a stepping stone to single payer.
+The idea is not that this is a stepping stone to single payer.

 That's not really what those who say that this is supposed to head in that direction.

-It's that eventually the system just collapses, and then you need single payer to sort of make sense of the chaos.
+It's that eventually the system just collapses and then you need single payer to sort of make sense of the chaos.

 And that's years in the future, probably, but could happen.

-I need some I need some Merry Christmas tales or something.
+I need some Merry Christmas tales or something.

 Someone tell me something happy.

-Is Santa Santa making his rounds yet?
+Is Santa making his rounds yet?

-And don't make me start singing Christmas carols to you.
+Don't make me start singing Christmas carols to you.

-Oh, oh uh wonderful listeners.
+Oh, wonderful listeners.

 I'll do it.

-I'd prefer though you call in and tell me what's on your mind and maybe share some holiday cheer or tell me about your experiences with health care.
+I'd prefer, though, you call in and tell me what's on your mind and maybe share some holiday cheer or tell me about your experiences with healthcare.

 I don't know.